Senci/oauth-infrz/README.md

 # Valid Calls
 ## Web-Page
-Web-Page calls return their information in HTML.
+Web-Page calls return their information as HTML.
 * __GET "/":__ Main page with informational text
 * __GET "/login?redirect={r}":__ Login form to be used with ActiveDirectory-Credentials
  * __POST "/login/authorize?username={un}&password={pw}&redirect={r}":__ Login call, displaying status on login call and redirecting on success